A NEW Online Fitness Program!

 Equipment Needed for #mbf

 The star piece of equipment of “#mbf” is the “BOD Rope” — a cordless jump rope.
 I bought this cordless jump rope online for cheap, and it’s really great as long as you make sure the top and bottom are screwed on tight before each use.
 I chose not to buy directly from Beachbody because they were having major shipping delays.

 If you don’t want to spend the $15 on a cordless jump rope, you could just move your hands, or makeshift one from items around your house, but I will say that I found it exciting and worthwhile to have the actual rope and learn to use it.
 It really does work your muscles and balance!

 2. Dumbbells (ideally at least two sets).

 You will definitely need at least one set of dumbbells for #mbf, and in a perfect world you’d have three or four.
 If you’re just starting, 5 and/or 10 pound sets could work.
 In my more muscular world, I did all of #mbf with 10s, 15s, and 20s.
 Because there is such a high volume of reps in this program, you don’t need as heavy weights as you’d usually pick.

 What about adjustable dumbbells?
 They’re what I currently use, but they have pros and cons.
 On the plus side, you get a whole lot more weight options packed in a small space.
 The problem, however, is that they’re not great for certain #mbf moves like “Swing to Rack.”
-If you do go the adjustable route, I’d also get a set of regular 10 pound dumbbells that are vinyl covered and durable.
+(See my detailed review of MX55 adjustable weights here.)
+If you do go the adjustable route, I’d also get a set of regular 10 pound dumbbells that are rubber covered and durable.